 The office uses state-of-the-art technology and cost-effective methods to meet the most exacting standards of client services.

 Her entrepreneurial skills led her to establish a premier travel company, Wanderlust Women Travel, but we think it’s just an excuse to support her travel addiction, since her passport is always at the ready.
 Good thing that she has an international law practice too!
 So, if you have an Italian villa to sell in Tuscany or an estate to probate in Rome, she is ready to assist with associated foreign legal consultants.

 Ms. Fantino is committed to effective communication and client contact and makes every effort to promptly return phonecalls.

-- More than a decade of experience as an attorney representing corporate and individual clients on an array of legal and business issues in both state and federal courts.
+- 20+ years of experience as an attorney representing corporate and individual clients on an array of legal and business issues in both state and federal courts.